levicape/syncretic/docs/fourtwo-website/docs/02-jsx-resources/01-inline-jsx.md

 ---

 # Rendering a JSX file
-JSX components return a builder that
+JSX components return a builder instance that has class methods for transforming it's contents into either yaml or json formats.
 ```

 ```

----

-#